mulle-concurrent/mulle-concurrent/dox/API_HASHMAP.md

 `mulle_concurrent_hashmap_insert` for information about restrictions pertaining to both.

+Removing leaves the slot as a tombstone: the hash stays claimed so probe chains through it keep working, but the value no longer matches any lookup, count or enumeration.
+A later `insert`/`register` of the same key refills the tombstoned slot in place; unreused tombstones are dropped for free at the next migration.

 Return Values:
    0      : OK
    ENOENT : not found
-   ENOMEM : out of memory
+   EINVAL : invalid argument (includes reserved `value`) ENOMEM : out of memory